yuwchen/EMMA/README.md

 * Step 2 training mode

-In this step, we used the data generated before to train the model. same as the first step, the model input only use EMMA data, <test_noisy> is not needed.
+In this step, we used the data generated before to train the model. same as the first step, the model input only use EMMA data, <test_noisy> is not needed. we offer several example model structure.
+Go check ```/main/run.sh``` for further information
 ```
 python main.py --mode <train / test> \
             --train_path <train_path>\